zzzprojects/docs/dynamic-linq.net/pages/getting-started/installation/nuget.md

 ## Install EntityFramework versions from the Dynamic LINQ Library

-In case you would like to have support for *Async*-operators, you need to install the correct version for your used EntityFramework version.
+In case you would like to have support for *Async*-operators, you need to install the correct version for your Entity Framework version in use.

 | EntityFramework version | NuGet needed |
 | :--- | :--- |